-The LCI unit will not issue a 'Letter of Certification' pursuant to the Living City Initiative Scheme until the above opinion has been received.
+Dublin City Council will not issue a 'Letter of Certification' pursuant to the Living City Initiative Scheme until the above opinion has been received.

 I have signed below to indicate that, I declare that the information provided in this form is correct and accurate.
-Should any of this information change, the onus is on me, the Applicant, to notify the LCI unit of any such change.
+Should any of this information change, the onus is on me, the Applicant, to notify Dublin City Council of any such change.